AroosaIjaz/AroosaIjaz.github.io/_portfolio/disconnected.md

 This underlying disconnect seems built into the very fabric of our current reality.
 Not just human history.
 Have you noticed?

-Let us look at some examples of this cost-benefit analysis.
+Let us look at some examples of this plays out.

 Can we co-share reponsibilities?
 Although women are working and earning more than ever before, men continue to do significantly less care-giving and housework and spend more time on leisure activities, even in families where women are the main bread winners!
 [US-based 2023 report](https://www.pewresearch.org/social-trends/2023/04/13/in-a-growing-share-of-u-s-marriages-husbands-and-wives-earn-about-the-same/).
 Moreover, married men reportedly get higher earnings compared to married women, unmarried men and unmarried women!
 [US-based 2019 report](https://www.stlouisfed.org/publications/regional-economist/second-quarter-2019/earnings-gap-marital-status-race-gender).